 Embed a virtual tour on a website

-On the dashboard, click on the code icon.
-You can then paste this code directly into your HTML, where you want the viewer to appear.
+On the dashboard, click on the “code” icon.
+You can then paste this code directly into your HTML, where you want the viewer to be displayed.

 Share via Facebook, Twitter, WhatsApp, SMS

 Press the “share“ icon, you will then have access to direct sharing via Facebook, Twitter, or LinkedIn.
 If you are sharing from a mobile device, you can also share it via Whatsapp or SMS.

 You can also share the 360 virtual tour from your email software (installed on your computer, eg Outlook).
 As depicted in the image below, click the “@” symbol.
 Your e-mail software should open a new message window.
 The direct link to your virtual tour is in the message’s body.
 Your recipient will only need to click this link to access the tour in the 360 viewer.